China central bank sees economic growth slowing to 6.8 percent in 2016

 China's retail sales, a key gauge of domestic consumption, could grow an annual 11.1 percent next year, it said.

-China's exports are expected to rise an annual 3.1 percent in 2016 while imports are forecast to grow 2.3 percent, the PBOC said in its projections.
+China's exports are expected to rise an annual 3.1 percent in 2016 while imports are forcast to grow 2.3 percent, the PBOC said in its projections.

 China's annual consumer inflation may quicken to 1.7 percent in 2016 from an expected 1.5 percent this year.
 The producer price index is forecast to fall 1.8 percent in 2016, moderating from an expected 5.2 percent drop in 2015.